SABMiller Australian beer unit recalls 1 million bottles due to broken glass

-SYDNEY, Dec 4 (Reuters) - An Australian beer company owned by SABMiller Plc said on Friday it has recalled more than a million bottles of beer after broken glass was found in the product, a setback at the start of traditionally busy holiday season sales.
+SYDNEY (Reuters) - An Australian beer company owned by SABMiller Plc SAB.L said on Friday it has recalled more than a million bottles of beer after broken glass was found in the product, a setback at the start of traditionally busy holiday season sales.

-The recall also presented an unwelcome distraction for SABMiller as it seeks to win over regulators around the world for a proposed $106 billion buyout by rival Anheuser-Busch InBev .
+The recall also presented an unwelcome distraction for SABMiller as it seeks to win over regulators around the world for a proposed $106 billion buyout by rival Anheuser-Busch InBev (ABI.BR).

 Melbourne-based Carlton & United Breweries, which SABMiller bought in 2011, said in a statement it had recalled a batch of its Carlton Dry beer because of an unspecified issue “as a result of packaging”.